d-mariano/censys-ai/README.md

 * Add evaluation of the summarization results
 * Improve test coverage
 * Improve UI in terms of both user experience and code quality
-    * Better error reporting, especially for malformed or invalid datasets
+    * Improve error reporting, especially for malformed or invalid datasets
     * File upload support
     * Conversational UI?
 * Improve prompt engineering to use more specialized instructions per dataset, lean on Censys docs for more info